KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Each implementation will need to decide how to deal with the case of a memory pool running out of memory during a given frame.
 It's possible that more pages will be requested than a single memory pool can handle.
 One approach would be to trigger a page fault like normal, then allow the CPU to allocate a whole new block to pull memory from.
 For example, say each pool is a 1024x1024 2D texture (8 pages x 8 pages).
 If that pool runs out, the CPU could reserve another 1024x1024 pool and begin allocating from that.
 This could continue until some maximum upper bound is reached (either configued by the app or dictated by available VRAM).
 It would also be an option to later free that texture pool if none of the pages from it are currently referenced.

-Another approach would be to have a fixed-size texture pool that never grows or shrinks and evict pages corresponding to coarser cascades and prioritize putting them in the cascades closer to the camera.
-This would mean that if the current frame runs out of physical memory, it could rebalance the pages that will be rendered based on which ones are the highest priority (finer cascades) vs lower priority (coarser cascades).
+Another approach would be to have a fixed-size texture pool that never grows or shrinks and evict pages corresponding to coarser clipmaps and prioritize putting them in the clipmaps closer to the camera.
+This would mean that if the current frame runs out of physical memory, it could rebalance the pages that will be rendered based on which ones are the highest priority (finer clipmaps) vs lower priority (coarser clipmaps).

 Another approach would be to process each clipmap separately all the way through final shading by selecting the clipmap, allocating memory, rendering shadows, shading, moving to next clipmap.
 This could be very difficult to optimize the performance of, but it would guarantee that each clipmap would have access to all available physical memory if required.
 It would look something like: